-Up to this point you already know all that is needed to contribute to a repository when things are straight-forward : you know how to commit changes, amend them if needed, create and navigate through branches, merge them and push/pull the changes to the remote and shared version of the repository.
+Up to this point you already know all that is needed to contribute to a repository when things are straight-forward: you know how to commit changes, amend them if needed, create and navigate through branches, merge them and push/pull the changes to the remote and shared version of the repository.

-As you can guess, things can get tricky - and they will, and that's why one defines branching models, which are a set of rules and conventions that dictates how branches should be created and interacted with, to make the process of merging and synchronising more fluid and safer for every one.
+As you can guess, things can get tricky - and they will - and that's why one defines branching models, which are a set of rules and conventions that dictates how branches should be created and interacted with, to make the development process of a software safer and more fluid for everyone.